 Suffolk Economic Development will hold Workforce Opportunity Wednesdays (WOW), a weekly job fair that is free and open to the public, beginning August 5, at the Hilton Garden Inn Riverfront, 100 East Constance Road, from 11:00 a.m. to 2:00 p.m.

 A message from Dr. Lufkin

 There is no question that the past few months have presented challenges for almost every business, maybe none more so than the business of educating students.
 Professional educators have, by and large, done a tremendous job adapting to the hand we have all been dealt and worked diligently to achieve the best possible outcomes for their students.
-I am proud to say that our team here at Paul D. Camp Community College is no exception.
+I am proud to say that our team here at Camp Community College is no exception.

 COVID-19 has certainly changed our business model, and I will outline a few of those changes in a moment.
 But on this point let me be clear: Camp Community College is, and will remain, open for business.

 Our commitment to providing a quality post-secondary education has never been more important than it is today.
 Due to a couple of primary reasons, parents and students that previously did not consider community college an option in their planning process are now giving us serious consideration.
 First, there are questions as to whether many four-year institutions will allow students to live on campus in the fall and, for those that do, parents and students are concerned about the safety of doing so.
 Secondly, economic conditions have made the affordability of a community college education more appealing than ever, especially given the fact that many students planning to take classes at those four-year colleges may be doing so online and at home.